Frequently Asked Questions

 How do the prices of Polymagnets differ from standard magnets?

 The price of a Polymagnet Smart Magnet depends upon the complexity and behavioral function or combinations of functions.
 Browse the Catalog from a list of ready-to-order magnetic behaviors.
 Sample quantities are available at a range of reasonable prices.
+Mass Production prices are significantly reduced with the largest discounts starting at 10k units.

 How do Polymagnet Smart Magnets work?